1. Key messages

 Source: Health Interview Survey, Sciensano [2]

 In 2018, more men (18%) than women (12%) smoked daily.
 The prevalence of daily smoking in men aged 25 to 64 years is still concerning, as it reaches more than 20%.
 In women, the prevalence increases with age up to 64 years, where 17% are daily smokers.
 Between 15 and 44 years of age, twice as many men smoke compared to women.
 Between 45 and 64, fewer men and more women are daily smokers compared to the previous ages.
 At older ages, the proportion of daily smokers is lower, with similar rates in both sexes.
-This can be in some extent due to a health selection effect, for instance because non-smokers live longer.
+This can be to some extent due to a health selection effect, for instance, because non-smokers live longer.

 Source: Health Interview Survey, Sciensano [2]